Culture of Asia: Martial arts

 Martial arts figure prominently in many Asian cultures, and the first known traces of martial arts date from the Xia dynasty of ancient China from over 4000 years ago.
 Some of the best known styles of martial arts in the world were developed in East Asia, such as Karate from Okinawa, Judo from Japan, Taekwondo from Korea and the various styles of Chinese martial arts known collectively as kung fu.
 Ancient India was home to many martial arts that were mentioned in the Vedas such as Khadgavidya, Dhanurvidya, Gadayuddha, and Malla-yuddha.
 These various martial arts and communities flourished after the Vedic period.
 Many other styles of martial arts originated in Southeast Asia, Southeast Asian boxing from Indochina, Vovinam from Vietnam, Arnis from the Philippines, and Pencak Silat from Indonesia.
 In addition, popular styles of wrestling have originated in Turkey and Mongolia.

 Development of Asian martial arts continues today as newer styles are created.
 Modern hybrid martial arts systems such as Jeet Kune Do and Krav Maga often incorporate techniques from traditional East Asian martial arts.
 Asian martial arts are highly popular in the Western world and many have become international sports.
 Karate alone has 50 million practitioners worldwide.

+Cinema

+Cinema is prominent in South Asia, where the Bollywood (representing the most-spoken language in the region of Hindi) and South Indian film industries vie for dominance.
+Pakistan's Lollywood also is growing, while historically, Bengali cinema was highly acclaimed by international film circles, with the movies of Satyajit Ray still praised today.

+China's cinema has grown in recent decades, with the country also influencing the content of Hollywood productions by virtue of its large market.
+Hong Kong cinema was historically very influential, with kung fu films a major cultural export of the city for decades.

+Japanese and Korean productions have become very popular recently; Japanese anime and manga have supplemented each other and become a part of world culture, while Korean films, dramas, and music (K-pop) have grown with much support from the Korean government.
+The 2019 Korean film Parasite was the first Asian film to win an Academy Award.